manassaloi/manassaloi.github.io/_posts/2020-03-13-random-career-gyan-2.markdown

 This will drive engagement and later retention

 17/n
-I wrote about why Credit cards should look different to drive offline virality here: manassaloi.com/2020/01/20/ran…
+I wrote about why Credit cards should look different to drive offline virality [here](https://manassaloi.com/2020/01/20/random-design-gyaan-1.html)

 18/n
 Most startups would shut down if they dared ask the question "What sets us apart?"